Chocolate bread cake made with a few simple ingredients and low fat, is perfect for a healthy breakfast or for a tasty snack.

 - 3 tablespoons of unsweetened cocoa powder

-Are you ready to start making Chocolate Bread Cake?
+Step 1) - Are you ready to start making Italian stale bread Chocolate Cake?
 Good!
-So first thing first break the stale bread into pieces.
-In the Italian traditional recipe, the pieces of bread must not be very small to give the cake more rustic appearance (1), but if you prefer a more creamy and refined mixture, you can grate the stale bread finely.
+So first thing first break 350 g (12 oz) of stale bread into pieces.
+In the Italian traditional recipe, the pieces of bread must not be very small to give the cake more rustic appearance, but if you prefer a more creamy and refined mixture, you can grind the stale bread finely.
+Pour 1 liter (~4 cups) of milk and let the bread absorbs it completely until it becomes soft.
+Stir occasionally, mixing the bread with milk.
+It will take about 20 minutes.

-When the bread has absorbed all the milk, add the eggs, (4) then sugar (5) and finally the cocoa powder (6) and stir everything very well, amalgamating the mixture.
+Step 2) - When the bread has absorbed all the milk, add 2 eggs, then 120 g (~½ cup) of granulated sugar and finally 3 tablespoons of unsweetened cocoa powder.
+Stir everything very well, combining the ingredients.

-Bread cake is a recipe of the ancient Italian tradition, especially in Brianza, an area of Lombardy.
+Italian stale bread chocolate cake is a recipe of ancient tradition, especially in Brianza, an area of Lombardy.

-Bread cake recipe dates back to the past, when, after wars or difficult periods, the bread was a precious thing, not to be wasted.
-Especially the farmers had the available ingredients, such as eggs and flour, to make this cake.
-A cake of the poor, but rich in taste and hearty.
+This cake dates back to the past when, after wars or difficult times, bread was a precious thing not to be wasted.
+Especially the peasants had the available ingredients, such as eggs and flour, to make this cake.
+A cake of the humble, but rich in flavor and hearty.

-The first recipes for this cake did not contain sugar.
-Sugar was indeed very expensive and not accessible directly in times of famine.
-To sweeten bread cake they used both fresh fruits (apples and pears) and dried fruits (walnuts, pine nuts and raisins).
+The first recipes for stale bread chocolate cake did not contain sugar.
+Sugar was very expensive and not readily available in times of famine.
+To sweeten the cake, they used both fresh fruit (apples and pears) and dried fruit (walnuts, pine nuts and raisins).

 I just tried this recipe, intending to make half the quantity as I didn’t have enough breadcrumbs.
 Then I found more breadcrumbs but in a senior moment went ahead and mixed the cake with the full quantity of breadcrumbs – actually about 11 oz, and some chopped almonds to make the weight – but half of everything else!
 (With slightly less sugar and more cocoa powder).
 It is still delicious.
 Thank you for the recipe!